-- Withdraw from courses by completing a Withdrawal from AUK form and submitting it to the Office of the Registrar. - Provide a letter of request and verifiable written documentation supporting the request to the director of finance.
+- 1. Withdraw from courses by completing a "Withdrawal from AUK Form" and submitting it to the Office of the Registrar. - 2.
+Provide a letter of request and verifiable written documentation supporting the request to the director of the Finance Department.

-Extenuating circumstances may include the death of an immediate family member, call to military duty, legal proceedings, and medical illness requiring hospital stay.
+"Extenuating circumstances" may include death of an immediate family member, call to military duty, legal proceedings, and medical illness requiring hospital stay.
 Students receive their refund checks in their name.

-The University will have the final discretion in deciding student refunds on a case-by-case basis when student withdrawal from AUK is due to extenuating circumstances.
+Management will have the final discretion in deciding refunds on a case-by-case basis when student withdrawal from AUK is due to extenuating circumstances.